Biological Optimizer: Ways To BiOptimize Your Brain

 Nootropics are powerful cognitive enhancers, and the effects are felt almost immediately.
 Nootopia is completely natural and personalized for your brain chemistry.

 If you struggle with brain fog, low drive, difficulty concentrating, slow memory recall, lack of energy, or even feeling blue or constantly worried … Nootopia will be the ace up your sleeve.
 It’s a total game-changer.
 To learn more, go to www.nootopia.com

 One of the most powerful brain supplements is lion’s mane.
 Studies have found that lion’s mane mushrooms contain two special compounds that can stimulate the growth of brain cells: hericenones and erinacines.

 Lion’s mane mushroom extract could be extremely powerful for the nervous system.
 It has been shown to reduce recovery time by 23–41% when given to rats with nervous system injuries.

-We recommend a loading phase of 5 grams a day for 60 to 90 days and then switch to a maintenance phase of 1 to 3 grams a day.
+We recommend a loading phase of 5 grams daily for 60 to 90 days and then switch to a maintenance phase of 1 to 3 grams daily.